top of page

 If the Bill passes on the floor, it starts again in a second stage, moving to the House or Senate, depending on where it began.
 The Bill now has another sponsor, a floor sponsor.

-Step 9: Passes in both Houses of the Legislature
+Step 9: Passes in both the House & Senate

 The Bill is passed in both legislatures and signed by the Speaker of the House and the Senate President.